hemanth-sunkireddy/ISS_Hackhaton/README.md

 # theRetrieval_Zone@iiit

+NOTE: This website must be run on the terminal using the command "python3 app.py".
+This starts the flask application.
+The link thus generated directs to the sign-in page from which the user can access all the functionalities of the website.

 Welcome to 'theRetrieval_Zone@iiit', where you can find what you lost, borrow what you need,and buy what what you want.
 It is IIIT Hyderabad's Hub for Campus Sharing.
 Our application provides a convenient and efficient way for users to connect and share resources, and helps build a stronger and more collaborative campus community.